falafue/EiBot/README.md

 so that I can use only dupont cables without much soldering to connect the ULN-boards.

-The +5V and GND connections needs some soldering, we do not have enough pins on the board.
+The +5V and GND connections needs some soldering, as we do not have enough pins on the board.
+The easiest is a 2x8 pinheader, each row of 8 soldered together, with a thin piece of wire.
+One row serves ase a GND distributor, the other row as a VCC distributor.
-For the 5V connection I build a triple Y-Cable, with three female and one male dupont connector.
-For the GND connections a simple Y-Cable is sufficient, with two female and one female end.
+The only other soldering is two dupong cables to the power connector.
+The distribution rails have 3 unused connetors each, sufficient for adding the buttons.

 ### Pin assignment